This would have been the 2020 events:

 Travelling the Wild Atlantic Way along the Westcoast of Ireland we took a wrong turn and ended up in Belmullet, and I’m so glad we did.
 There was a heritage festival on when we arrived exhibiting old Ireland with all the traditional crafts and stalls.
 The locals were so welcoming and it is such a beautiful place so that we decided to stay an extra couple of days and take in the rest of the festival.
 Wonderful memories!

 A traditional Fair Day (Lá an Logha) has been held in Belmullet on the 15th of August for as long as the locals can remember.
 Every year, stalls and markets can be found all over the town and the streets overflow with people from near and far.
 Lá an Logha is a great time to meet returning emigrants and new visitors and there is always plenty to see and enjoy at the market stalls throughout the day.

 The annual Belmullet Festival is organised around ‘Lá an Logha’ (day of indulgence) and over the years, has developed into a wonderful week of entertainment and activities for young and old, with special events for children and families.

-Heritage Day is on the 19th of August and has become a very popular day.
+Heritage Day is part of the festival and has become a very popular day.
 People walk amongst the street stalls to enjoy the traditional crafts and skills on display, or sample some of the many top quality food stalls offering locally produced artisan foods and drinks.
 Try some traditional boxty or pop in for an ‘Erris Coffee’ at the RNLI tent.
 With many food and drink stalls to choose from you’ll be spoilt for choice.
-There is also a fancy dress competition with prizes for best dressed individuals and groups.

 There is something for everyone to enjoy with lots of events and activities throughout the week such as a busking, pig racing, water activities, fun fair, traditional Irish music, live bands, dancing and much more.